Richard Parker (judge, born 1729): Death and legacy

-His father was Alexander Parker, a physician of Essex County, Virginia.
-He married Elizabeth Beale, daughter of William Beale.
-He was a member of the Westmoreland County Committee of Safety in 1775 and represented that county in the House of Delegates in 1778.
-He was appointed a judge of the general court in January 1788, in which capacity he also briefly served on the first Court of Appeals.
 He remained on the bench of the General Court until his death on April 4, 1813, at Lawfield, his residence in Westmoreland.
 One of his sons, Richard Parker (1751-1780) became a Continental Army regimental commander during the American Revolutionary War and was killed at the Siege of Charleston.
-A grandson, Richard E. Parker (1783-1840), was a Virginia jurist and lawyer who served briefly in the U.S. Senate.
+A grandson, Richard E. Parker (1783-1840), was a Virginia jurist and lawyer who heard cases in the Norfolk Circuit (1831) before moving to Clarke County, Virginia, and served briefly in the U.S. Senate (1836) before becoming a judge of the Supreme Court of Virginia (then known as the Court of Appeals).
+His home, Cool Spring,where the colonial road (modern Virginia State Route 7) crossed the Shenandoah River, would later become the site of a Civil War battle and is now a campus of Shenandoah University.